 \section{Signatures of Invariant Neural Representations}

-In this section, we introduce our methodology for investigating to what extent invariant neural representations drive robustness to transformations.
+In this section, we introduce our methodology for investigating to what extent invariant neural representations contribute to robustness to transformations.
 For simplicity, we consider DCNNs trained on a set of images with only one transformation, as well as a set of non-transformed images.
-This yields robustness to the trained transformation but is unlikely to result in robustness to other transformations that the DCNN was not trained on~\cite{NIPS2018_7982}.
+This yields robustness to the trained transformation but is unlikely to result in robustness to other transformations that the DCNN was not trained on~\citep{NIPS2018_7982}.

-A neural network is completely invariant when the activations in the DCNN are identical for the transformed and non-transformed images.
-While this is ideal, it is important to note that it is not a pre-requisite for robustness: in practice, a certain amount of invariance may emerge, even without attaining identical neural activity, and result in robustness.
-This adds a difficulty in the analysis of invariance because it is difficult to determine whether small changes in the neural activity result in loss of robustness.
-Adversarial perturbations are one such example~\cite{szegedy2013intriguing}.
-Thus, to validate that a certain amount of invariance does indeed lead to robustness, we evaluate if that amount of invariance results in across-category robustness.
-Recall that across-category robustness is a consequence of invariant representations and hence, evaluating it jointly with the amount of invariance provides solid evidence about the role of invariance for robustness.
-In the following, we first introduce the paradigm to evaluate across-category robustness, and then, the measure of invariance to transformations.
+A neural network is completely invariant when the neural representations in the DCNN are identical for the transformed and non-transformed images.
+While this is ideal, it is important to note that it is not a pre-requisite for robustness: in practice, a certain amount of invariance may emerge, even without attaining identical neural activity, and result in robustness, { that is, perfect invariance may not be needed in order to achieve robustness.
+The opposite may be true as well, as a certain amount of invariance may be unrelated to robustness,~\ie a high but imperfect degree of invariance may be epiphenomenal.
+To confirm the relationship between invariance and robustness, we evaluate across-category robustness in conjunction with the degree of invariance, which can offer strong evidence for the role of invariance in achieving robustness.} In the following, we first introduce the paradigm to evaluate across-category robustness, and then, the measure of invariance to transformations.